-Round 2 deadlines for the top business schools are one month away (January 5 for Harvard Business School and Wharton, January 6 for Stanford GSB).
-If you’re someone who does your best work under pressure, now’s the time to activate if you’re applying to a top school for an MBA in round 2.
+Round 2 MBA admission deadlines for the top business schools are less than three weeks away (January 4 for Harvard Business School and Wharton, January 5 for Stanford GSB).
+While programs such as MIT Sloan and Berkeley Haas have extended R2 deadlines for laid off tech workers (see my related article on how to turn your layoff into MBA admission), now’s the time to kick it into high gear if you’re applying to a top school for an MBA in round 2.

-It also means getting strategic about where you focus your time and effort (view my related article, 5 Must-Dos Before Your Hit Submit).
-Six months ago, you had the opportunity to shape your profile, so with roughly four weeks to go – interrupted by multiple holidays – it’s all about presentation and polish.
+It also means getting strategic about where you focus your time and effort.
+Six months ago, you had the opportunity to shape your profile, so with less than three weeks to go – interrupted by multiple holidays – it’s all about presentation and polish.

 Here are five top tips from my colleagues at Fortuna Admissions for prioritizing your remaining time and submitting an application that’s as brilliant and memorable as you are.

-If you haven’t already, check in with your recommenders, find out where they are in the process, and make sure you’re aware of their end-of-year availability in this run-up to the holidays.
-Do not underestimate the inevitable insanity between Hanukkah (which starts this week on Dec.
-11) and New Year’s, when key people like your recommenders are preparing to set out-of-office replies.
-In my former role as INSEAD’s director of admissions, I fielded many a panicked call this time of year from round 2 candidates who just discovered that a recommender had left on holiday and was unlikely to submit the letter by deadline.
+If you haven’t already, check in with your recommenders, find out where they are in the process, and make sure you’re aware of their availability.
+Do not underestimate the inevitable insanity of the end-of-year holiday season, when key people like your recommenders are preparing to set out-of-office replies.
+In my former role as INSEAD’s director of admissions, I fielded many a panicked call this time of year from round 2 candidates who just discovered that a recommender had left on vacation and was unlikely to submit their letter by deadline.
 This is where your ability to manage up comes in — anticipate what’s needed and create the best possible conditions for recommenders to write you a glowing and substantive letter of support.

 MBA programs like Dartmouth Tuck, NYU Stern, Yale SOM, Carnegie Mellon Tepper, UVA Darden, Duke Fuqua, and UCLA Anderson will see a spike in round 2 applications from those who were rejected elsewhere in round 1.
 Given this reality, it’s vital to be even more convincing and sincere across your application materials.